Pwnagotchi-Unofficial/pwnagotchi.org/README.md

 # How to add my project to the list.
 There are two ways:

-The Easy way
+The Easy way:

-1. Email me about your project if its not already at the list.
+Email me about your project if its not already at the list.

-Or the harder way
+Or the harder way:

-2. Submit a patchset.
+Submit a patchset.
 You can watch [this video](https://spacepub.space/w/ad258d23-0ac6-488c-83fc-2bacf578de3a) by Drew Devault (creator of sr.ht) about how to do this.